How to Improve Dental Health in Dogs

 Common Dental Issues in Dogs

-It is estimated that more than two-thirds of dogs over three years old suffer from some degree of periodontal disease, making it the most common disease affecting dogs.
+It is estimated that more than two-thirds of dogs over three years old suffer from some degree of gum disease.
+This makes it the most common disease affecting dogs.
 Tooth decay on the other hand is not very common, representing only 10% of all dental problems.

 How to Recognize Dental Pain in Your Dog